CalebJohn/ambi/README.md

 This is a repo containing 5 progressively faster implementations of a 180deg ambigram generator.
 I set out to write the faster ambigram generator as possible.
 Sadly, as I started implementing, the bottleneck was reading lines from a text file, the ambigram specifics were pretty quick.
 This lead to me writing progressively faster readers.

+The input to all these programs is the filename of a text file the dictionary of words to search across.
+One line per word.

 `ambi.nim` - This is the naive implementation that I started with.
 Here I focused on code style and ease-of-development over speed.

 `ambi_all.nim` - This is the first attempt at optimization.
 It's also a naive approach but it loads the entire wordlist into memory before processing.